lucaslemosf/Automated-Powerpoint-with-CSharp/README.md

   It should be Red Green Blue, but for some reason is alpha(transaparency), blue, green, red.
 So, if you have the RGB from the color you want, just put alpha as 255 and then the blue component, followed by the green and then the red component.
-The order is quite important.
+The order is very important.